 02 of 07

-Pinked EdgesPinking Shears can be used to make a zigzag-cut edge around the embroidery fabric that will resist fraying.
+Use pinking Shears to make a zigzag-cut edge around the embroidery fabric that will resist fraying.
+Follow the grain of the fabric as you cut or pre-mark straight lines on all of the edges.

 Some fraying will still occur, but it will be minimized by using this type of scissors.